 The primary computer laboratory for GRTS students is located on the first floor of the Wood Seminary Building.
 Additional computer laboratories are available to seminary students in Bolthouse Hall and Miller Library.
 Hours of access will be posted at each location.
 Individual student access (user name and password) is arranged for all new students at the outset of the semester.
 A computer training session is included in the new student orientation.
-Difficulties with individual access, file management and printing within the Wood Seminary Building computer lab should be directed to the GRTS office staff, located in Faculty Offices of the seminary building.
+Difficulties with individual access, file management and printing within the Wood Seminary Building computer lab should be directed to Technology Support at 616.222.1510.